Maximilian I., Kaiser des Heiligen Römischen Reiches

 Maximilian's cenotaph, Hofkirche, Innsbruck (Source: Wikimedia)

-Death portrait of Maxmilian (Source: Wikimedia)
+Death portrait of Maximilian (Source: Wikimedia)

 The Triumphal Chariot of Maximilian I, by Albrecht Dürer.
 The canopy is adorned with the solar symbol and the imperial coat-of-arms.
 The inscription states: "That which the sun is in the heavens, the Emperor is on earth."[291]
 (Source: Wikimedia)